Backflow happens when dirty water or other liquids flow back into the clean water supply. You can avoid it with a backflow preventer.

 - a plumber, or

 - an engineer.

-You will probably need to install an appropriate backflow preventer, or air gap system.
+You'll probably need to install an appropriate backflow preventer or air gap system.
 This device stops the water from flowing backwards.
 It can be fitted:

 - at the point of possible contamination, or

 If you're installing a backflow preventer as part of new work on an existing school building or in a new school building, you must follow the Building Code (G12 Compliance document).

 If you're installing a backflow preventer in any other circumstances, we recommend you still comply with the Building Code requirements.
 In this way, you can manage any risk.

 Some councils direct schools to install backflow preventers at the school boundary.
 Their aim is to protect the town water supply from backflow and cross-contamination.
 Such requests can be enforced legally.

 If your local council directs you to install a backflow preventer at the school boundary, you should first: